banner

 EasyTerm Goes Global

-The final phase came when I realized what a powerful tool I had created (no modesty here).
+The final phase came when such powerful tool was complete (yet it is still expanded and feature as added).
 The following steps focused on making EasyTerm accessible to others.
 The firmware was improved as far as imagination could go, and the hardware was iterated to perfection.
 A manual was created.
 To make EasyTerm as user-friendly as possible (because, let’s face it, browsing through a manual isn’t fun!), the CmdBuilder application was developed, allowing commands to be easily assembled through forms.
 For those interested in using EasyTerm as a multitool, a set of layouts was created (essentially a collection of pre-prepared "commands").
 So, for example, a touch-controlled PWM generator or many other functions could be obtained right after sending a "pre-prepared" set of commands.
 To top it all off, the hardware was certified for EMI/ESD in a certified testing lab.
 So, if you’re interested, you can have one too.
-Initially, it’s available only in the Czech Republic, but in time, throughout Europe—and hopefully soon, the whole world!
+Initially, it is now available for Europe—and hopefully soon—will be available for the whole world!

 I’m happy to personally answer any questions at support@7-tech.net